 Her attention was caught by one half of a duo of perpetual anticyclones, and it carried Terra’s thoughts away with it.

-From orbit 6000 kilometers away, the full globe of the gas giant couldn’t be observed.
-Its red and orange belts and white zones morphed into innumerable fractal swirls like a mural.
+From orbit 6000 kilometers away, one couldn't observe the gas giant's full globe.
+Like a mural, its red and orange belts and white zones morphed into innumerable fractal swirls.
 The scene, which could be described as the pinnacle of beauty, was adorned with an overwhelming amount of detail.

-Until she became an elementary cruise-school student, Terra watched the sight through a telescope until she was tired.
-In those ever-changing vortices, she saw faces, icons and various animals.
-Hearing twister and decompa stories about that cloudy world from her parents allowed her to believe she would descend there herself one day.
+Until she became an elementary cruise-school student, Terra watched the sight through a telescope until she fell asleep.
+In those ever-changing vortices, she saw faces, icons, and various animals.
+Hearing her parents tell twister and decompa stories about that cloudy world from her parents allowed her to believe she would descend there herself one day.
 However, these days Terra had another reason not to let go of her pillar boat.

-As the Idaho spun, so did the scenery in the window.
-The striped planet swept to the right, and from the left large cross-shaped wings extending from a pitch-black bird appeared.
-The tips of the cross were supposed to be tied together by rotating rings, but they weren’t visible to the naked eye.
+As the Idaho spun, so did the scenery through the window.
+The striped planet glided towards the right, and from the left large cross-shaped wings extending from a pitch-black bird came into view.
+The tips of the cross were supposedly tied together by rotating rings, but those weren’t visible to the naked eye.
 Its center was short and stout, and running down its long, narrow body were portholes which blended into a beautiful rainbow gradient.

-The window removed any sense of distance, creating the illusion that it was floating 10 meters away.
-In reality the beast, measuring 60 kilometers end to end, was anchored 100 kilometers away.
+The window removed any sense of distance, creating the illusion that it was floating ten meters away.
+In reality the beast, measuring sixty kilometers end-to-end, was anchored one hundred kilometers away.

-Modern Circs weren’t capable of crafting such a complex spaceship.
+Modern Circs didn't have the capacity to craft such a complex spaceship.

 The Dàxúnniǎo was an interstellar trade ship from the Galactive Interactive.
 Among its passengers were dignitaries, some of whom might be better described as envoys from hell.
-Like a merchant caravan traversing deserts long ago, it traveled star to star within humanity's 4000 lightyear-wide domain, selling beautiful treasures and curiosities from distant countries.
+It traveled from star to star within the 4000 lightyear-wide domain of humanity, selling beautiful treasures and curiosities from distant systems like an ancient merchant caravan traversing the desert.

 Much like a pillar boat's cockpit, the Dàxúnniǎo was equipped with high-tech gear, allowing it to retrieve data from the local star system.
 It would depart once finished with the exchange, carrying local commodities and emigrants along with it.

-Letters sent by the emigrants returned in a variety of scripts and formats, but their senders rarely came back—and if they did, it was often only briefly.
+Letters sent by the emigrants arrived in a variety of scripts and formats, but their senders rarely returned—and if they did, it was often only briefly.
 As a result, some of the more suspicious folk claimed the emigrants had been victims of clone fraud or even human traffickers.

-The pillar boats wouldn't burn in that environment.
-They could only travel at 30 kilometers per second, but the convecting exterior of heat-resistant AMC Clay allowed them to fly through the vast skies while glowing at a temperature of 3000°C.
+Pillar boats wouldn't burn in that environment.
+They could only travel 30 km/s, but the convecting exterior of heat-resistant AMC Clay allowed them to fly through the vast skies while glowing at a temperature of 3000°C.

 That’s what Terra wanted to fly in, but she couldn’t fly alone.
-To do it, she absolutely required a partner—someone who’d attire themselves in a gorgeous deck dress, someone with whom she could share a deep mutual trust, someone willing to look into the abyss with her and make an unwavering vow.
+To do it, she absolutely required a partner—someone who would dress in gorgeous deckwear, someone with whom she could share a deep mutual trust, someone willing to look into the abyss with her and make an unwavering vow.

 Terra knit her brows and stopped moving her fork.
-Remembering the only time she had boarded with him made her lose her appetite.
-Thankfully, the memory didn't outright make her hurl.
-She'd had far worse experiences compared to his time as her partner.
+She lost her appetite thinking about the single time she had boarded with him, but thankfully the memory didn't make her hurl outright.
+Compared to his time as his partner, she had far worse experiences.

-She wouldn't call her having to put up with marriage trials her biggest source of anxiety, but the fact they were an unavoidable part of life still made it a deeply ingrained one.
-In life, it was only natural that there would be experiences she’d have to put up with, nothing to be done about it.
+She wouldn't call having to put up with marriage trials her biggest anxiety, but the fact it was an unavoidable part of life still made it a deeply ingrained one.
+It was only natural there were experiences she would have to put up with in life, and there was nothing to be done about it.

 Not being allowed to leave the table until she finished the vegi-like cubes she hated.
-Having no choice but to clean the blood leaking from her panties without knowing how.
+Having no choice but to clean the blood leaking out of her panties without knowing how.
 Writing things in her free time, unaware she was the only one who did.
-Showing her off own fantastical drawings of imagined ecosystems to her entire class only to be met with disgust... these had all happened to her, and that was just life.
+Showing her off own fantastical drawings of imagined ecosystems to her entire class only to be met with disgust... those were all experiences she had been forced to put up with, and they were just a part of life.

-That was why she felt there was nothing but to accept boarding with an unknown man for now– “Terraaa, youuu did it agaaaain, and—and—and here I thought it was gonnaaa to go great this tiiiiime…”
+That was why she felt there was nothing else to do except set about boarding with a total stranger for now—“Terraaa, youuu did it agaaaain, and— and—and here I wuz thinking it wush gonnaaa to go great this whole tiiiiime…”

 “Wahya!”